anoma/nspec/docs/arch/integrations/adapters/evm/index.md

 ## Supported Networks

-For the upcoming product version only the [Sepolia network](https://ethereum.org/en/developers/docs/networks/#sepolia) will be supported.
+For the upcoming product version, the Protocol Adapter will be deployed on Ethereum Mainnet, Arbitrum, and Base.

 ## Contents